kostasdak/go-arp-scan-sniff/README.md

 - Layer 3 (00 bytes) = IGMP     {Contents=[] Payload=[] Type=IGMP Membership Query MaxResponseTime=10s Checksum=65184 GroupAddress=239.255.255.250 Version=2}
 ```

-* Sniff network and get all ARP packets including devices that are NOT in the same IP Range, perfect for finding lost or misconfigured devices
+* Sniff network and get all ARP packets including devices that are NOT in the same IP Range, perfect for finding lost or misconfigured devices, or devices that they don't get IP Address from DHCP

 ```shell
 ./arpscansniff.exe -type sniff -filter arp